AI Scavenger Hunt: Part 2

 Hunt Phase II: Challenge Items

 Attempt both of the following challenges.
-These are harder and more open-ended than the starters.

 The Jagged Edge